AntonioRedondo/AntoniosCatsHome/README.md

 - [Angular 1.5](https://antonioredondo.github.io/AntoniosCatsHome/angular1.5/README.htm) ([source code](https://github.com/AntonioRedondo/AntoniosCatsHome/tree/master/angular1.5))
 - [ES6 React 15](https://antonioredondo.github.io/AntoniosCatsHome/react/README.htm) ([source code](https://github.com/AntonioRedondo/AntoniosCatsHome/tree/master/react))

 Visually the implementations are identical.
 Behind the hood there are important differences.
-Implementations solve common front-end problems like model/scope/state creation, routing and animations based on component entering/leaving.
+These implementations solve common front-end problems like model/scope/state creation, routing and animations based on component entering/leaving.
+All three implementations are a Single Page Application (SPA).
+They have been developed following a TDD approach.

 This project is intended to help recruiters and hiring IT managers when time comes to assess my coding skills.